convox/convox/docs/getting-started/introduction.md

 Once the rollback is complete, refresh your browser and you should see the `Hello World!` message has been reverted to `Hello Convox!`

-Hopefully this small example has given you an idea of how easy and powerful Convox is.
+Hopefully, this small example has given you an idea of how easy and powerful Convox is.
 As a next step let's get your first custom app configured and deployed by following the [App Configuration Guide](../tutorials/preparing-an-application.md)